Metempsychosis -- full rpg ruleset -- work in progress

 * fortune points can be used to invert dice to succeed

-* a GM can use a fate point to invert your dice so they fail or invert the dice of an antagonist so they succeed
+* a GM can use a fate point to invert your dice so they fail or invert the dice of an antagonist so they succeed, or otherwise set back a character

-* dice rolls correlate to parts of the body when rolling for ability damage against the Body – these dice can also be inverted at the cost of a fortune point
+* dice rolls correlate to parts of the body when rolling for damage against the Body – these dice can also be scrambled at the cost of a fortune point

 * degrees of success and failure yield nuanced consequences to actions and can also help quicken resolution

-* broadly applicable: every check in the game is a d100
+* broadly applicable: every check, be it within a combat or non-combat encounter, is a d100

 PART ONE: ABILITIES